chapter-three/AppleNewsAPI/README.md

 # AppleNews PushAPI class

-The PushAPI is a PHP class that allows you to publish articles.
+The PushAPI is a PHP library that allows you to publish articles.
 You can also retrieve and delete articles you’ve already published, and get basic information about your channel and sections.

 ## Installation